jacorbal/geoipmap/README.md

   2. Put a file containing the IPs you want to plot (one per line) in the map in the folder `data` under the name of `ips.lst`.

-  3. Create a CVS database with the columns:
+  3. Create a CSV database with the columns:
      `netmask,latitude,longitude`.
 See below.

-## Generating a CVS database
+## Generating a CSV database

 The CSV database of 'network, longitude, latitude' is not included due its weight, but it can be constructed easily.

   1. Download from [MaxMind](https://dev.maxmind.com) the GeoLite2 City
-     database in CVS format.
+     database in CSV format.
 You'll find it at:
   <https://geolite.maxmind.com/download/geoip/database/GeoLite2-City-CSV.zip>.

   2. Uncompress that file and work with the